pbuckles22/MinesweeperReinforcedLearning/docs/project_todo.md

 ### Environment and Core Functionality
 - [x] Implement 2-channel state representation with safety hints
-- [x] Add first-move safety guarantee with mine relocation
+- [x] Remove first-move safety guarantee and mine relocation logic.
+The first move can be a mine; the environment is intentionally simple for RL.
 - [x] Implement action masking for revealed cells
 - [x] Add comprehensive reward system for RL training
 - [x] Support rectangular boards and curriculum learning